Kanboard Documentation

 Routes are handled by the class Kanboard\Core\Http\Route.

-New routes can be added by using the method addRoute($path, $controller, $action, $plugin), here an example:
+New routes can be added using the method addRoute($path, $controller, $action, $plugin).
+Here is an example:

 $this->route->addRoute('/my/custom/route', 'myController', 'myAction', 'myplugin');

-When the end-user go to the URL /my/custom/route, the method Kanboard\Plugin\Myplugin\Controller\MyController::myAction() will be executed.
+When the end-user navigates to the URL /my/custom/route, the method Kanboard\Plugin\Myplugin\Controller\MyController::myAction() will be executed.

-The first character of the controller and the plugin name will converted in uppercase with the function ucfirst().
+The first character of the controller and the plugin name will be converted to uppercase with the function ucfirst().

 You can also define routes with variables: